 Professor Vladeck teaches civil procedure, federal courts, a practicum on privacy and technology (taught jointly with MIT), and directs the Civil Litigation Clinic, a student clinic that handles trial court litigation focused on public-interest cases.
 He also serves as Faculty Director of the Law Center’s Center on Privacy and Technology.

-He is a Senior Fellow of the Administrative Conference of the United States, a member of the National Academy of Sciences’ Committee on Law, Science and Technology, and an elected member of the American Law Institute.
-He also serves as Vice Chair of the Board of Trustees of the Natural Resources Defense Council, and on the boards of the National Consumers Law Center and the Center for Democracy and Technology.
+He is a Senior Fellow of the Administrative Conference of the United States and an elected member of the American Law Institute.
+He also serves on the Board of Trustees of the Natural Resources Defense Council and on the Board of the National Consumers Law Center.
 Professor Vladeck frequently testifies before Congress and writes on administrative law, First Amendment, consumer protection, privacy, and access to justice issues.

 U.S. Supreme Court Briefs